-The present manuscript reveals, explicitly, how and why the kinematically-coupled $\beta$-scheme does not suffer from the added mass effect for any $0\le \beta\le 1$.
-The method of proof is different from the one presented in \cite{BorSun}.
-It is based on the approach presented in \cite{causin2005added} where it was shown that the classical Dirichlet-Neumann loosely-coupled scheme is unconditionally unstable.
-The result in \cite{causin2005added} was proved on the simplest FSI problem which still retains all the main features responsible for the stability issues associated with the classical loosely coupled schemes.
-The present manuscript considers the same test problem for which it is shown that the kinematically-coupled $\beta$-scheme is unconditionally stable for all $0\le\beta\le 1$.
-The theoretical results are confirmed by numerical simulations which where used to solve a fully nonlinear benchmark problem in FSI in hemodynamics, originally presented in \cite{formaggia2001coupling} and used for testing of various numerical schemes \cite{badia,nobile2001numerical,badia2008splitting,quaini2009algorithms,guidoboni2009stable}.
+The theoretical results are confirmed by numerical simulations, applied to a fully nonlinear FSI benchmark problem in hemodynamics, originally presented in \cite{formaggia2001coupling}, and used for testing of various numerical schemes \cite{badia,nobile2001numerical,badia2008splitting,quaini2009algorithms,guidoboni2009stable}.
 The hemodynamics and structure parameters in this benchmark problem fall into the critical regime for which the classical loosely-coupled Dirichlet-Neumann schemes are unstable.
 Our results show that the kinematically-coupled $\beta$-scheme is stable for those parameters, as predicted by the theory.
 We also show that the kinematically-couped $\beta$-scheme compares well with the simulations obtained using a monolithic scheme by Badia, Quaini, and Quarteroni \cite{badia2008splitting,quaini2009algorithms}.
-Further numerical results obtained using the kinematically-coupled $\beta$-scheme and a comparison with experimental measurements can be found in \cite{CVET}.
+Further numerical results obtained using the kinematically-coupled $\beta$-scheme, and a comparison with experimental measurements can be found in \cite{CVET}.